The best reason to choose any painting medium is that you have an affinity for it: you have seen it at work, admire it, and want to use it.

 1. Why choose watercolour paint?

 Watercolour is the one to choose if you want easily mixed, easily applied colour, simplicity of preparation and luminous results.
 If you like to do fine work on relatively small surfaces, watercolour is a medium you will enjoy.
-Painting outdoors is easy with watercolours, so few essentials are required (paint, water, paper, board, brushes).
+Painting outdoors is easy with watercolours, with only a few essentials; paint, water, paper, board, and brushes.
 Painting anytime is possible, since the paper on which you work needs little preparation, unlike an oil painting canvas for example.

 Here is a one minute video demonstrating watercolour basics.